Plant-Food-Research-Open/assemblyqc/README.md

 ## Running the Pipeline

 See the [tutorials](./docs/tutorials.md) for detailed instructions on how to use the pipeline.

+### Quick Start for Plant & Food Research Users

-To run the pipeline on an assembly, first edit the nextflow.config.
+To run the pipeline, first edit the nextflow.config.
 The following parameters must be checked and modified accordingly:

 - target_assemblies
 - assembly_gff3